-These courses constitute a series wherein the student works on a part-time basis in a job related directly to electronic engineering.
+These courses constitute a series wherein the student works on a part-time basis in a job directly related to Electronic Engineering.
 In these courses the employer evaluates the student's productivity and the student submits a descriptive report of his work experiences.
 Upon completion, the student will demonstrate skills learned in an employment setting.